sandond77/-liri-node-app/README.md

 ```

 ### Do What It Says
-The Do what it says command will randomly choose a function that you've already called upon.
+The Do what it says command will randomly choose a function thats listed in the "random.txt" file.
 It can be called with the following command:
 ```
 node liri.js do-what-it-says
 ```
+Users can change the function by overwriting the text in the "random.txt" file.

 ### Data Output
 All of the data from these commands are logged in the included "log.txt" file.